 When comparing opportunities in the public and private sectors, it's important to adjust for the indirect PSLF program bonus for taxes so you can compare job offers.
 Take a med student with the $330,000 pre-tax Public Service Loan Forgiveness bonus from tip #21.
 That's worth $33,000 per year over 10 years.
 Add the yearly value of PSLF into the annual salary before comparing them to their private sector counterparts.

 For lower-earning jobs, I find the bonus can sometimes be greater than a borrower's entire salary.
 Obviously, PSLF is critical in that case.
-For higher-earning positions like Big Law associates or high-earning medical specialties, you're generally better off giving up the PSLF program for greater income and refinancing with private lenders.
+For higher-earning positions like Big Law associates or high-earning medical specialties, you're generally better off giving up the PSLF program for higher income and refinancing with private lenders.

 After helping thousands of borrowers, I've learned Public Service Loan Forgiveness is not good enough to pursue a public service job unless you'd do that anyway.
 Borrowers without a passion for public service should work in a higher-paying role to maximize their income.